-A simple and lightweight approach to decision making that prevents us from being manipulated.
+A simple and easy approach to decision making that prevents us from being manipulated.

 - Understand the forces at play.